 - Heavy equipment, such as backhoes and front-end loaders, may be needed infrequently if the facilities need to be replaced or if large amounts of sediment have accumulated.

-- The University of New Hampshire Stormwater Center created Maintenance Guidelines and Checklists Exit for pervious pavements, subsurface gravel wetlands, and bioretention and tree box systems.
+- The University of New Hampshire Stormwater Center created Maintenance Guidelines and Checklists for pervious pavements, subsurface gravel wetlands, and bioretention and tree box systems.

-- Field Guide: Maintaining Rain Gardens, Swales, and Stormwater Planters (PDF)(40 pp, 8 MB) Exit hosted by the Oregon State University Extension Service was developed by numerous practitioners to assist contractors and maintenance staff.
+- Field Guide: Maintaining Rain Gardens, Swales, and Stormwater Planters (PDF)(40 pp, 8 MB) hosted by the Oregon State University Extension Service was developed by numerous practitioners to assist contractors and maintenance staff.

-- Staying Green: Strategies to Improve Operations and Maintenance of Green Infrastructure in the Chesapeake Bay Watershed (PDF)(62 pp, 3.89 MB) Exit published by American Rivers and Green for All discusses how operation and maintenance occupations are being recognized as important on-ramps to career pathways in the water sustainability field.
+- Staying Green: Strategies to Improve Operations and Maintenance of Green Infrastructure in the Chesapeake Bay Watershed (PDF)(62 pp, 3.89 MB) published by American Rivers and Green for All discusses how operation and maintenance occupations are being recognized as important on-ramps to career pathways in the water sustainability field.

 - EPA’s The Importance of Operation and Maintenance for the Long-Term Success of Green Infrastructure (PDF)(53 pp, 2.54 MB) provides an overview of O&M practices and highlights both the opportunities and challenges associated with green infrastructure O&M. It documents lessons learned from the green infrastructure projects funded by the CWSRF under the American Recovery and Reinvestment Act.

-- The City of Philadelphia Green City, Clean Waters Green Infrastructure Maintenance Manual (PDF)(140 pp, 45 MB) Exit provides an overview of the typical maintenance tasks associated with green infrastructure projects, in addition to standard operating procedures for executing specific maintenance tasks such as vegetation, sediment, and trash removal.
+- The City of Philadelphia Green City, Clean Waters Green Infrastructure Maintenance Manual (PDF)(140 pp, 45 MB) provides an overview of the typical maintenance tasks associated with green infrastructure projects, in addition to standard operating procedures for executing specific maintenance tasks such as vegetation, sediment, and trash removal.

-- A Survey of Green Infrastructure Maintenance Programs in the United States (PDF)(21 pp, 698 K) Exit conducted by the Yale School of Forestry and Environmental Studies surveyed eight of the cities in the United States that are leading the trend of GI implementation about the current state of each city’s GI maintenance program.
+- A Survey of Green Infrastructure Maintenance Programs in the United States (PDF)(21 pp, 698 K) conducted by the Yale School of Forestry and Environmental Studies surveyed eight of the cities in the United States that are leading the trend of GI implementation about the current state of each city’s GI maintenance program.